-The online resources and books recommended here help you to change your mindset about any area of your life.
-You’ll also find some that are specifically about career change which help you to get clear about what you want from your work, then see what’s the best match for you – the same approach as the career coaching programme that I use.
+These resources and books help you to change your mindset about any area of your life and include some specifically about career change.
+They help you to get clear about yourself and what you want from your work, then explore your options to find the career that’s the best match for you.
+This is the same approach as my career coaching programme

 Books on overcoming fear and improving confidence

 Your gremlin is your inner critic – the voice which chatters away telling you you’re not good enough/can’t do something etc. Left unchecked, it can run your life and sap your confidence.
 It might look whacky, but this book shows you how to deal with it.
-Not available in bookshops, this one needs ordering online – Amazon is generally cheapest.
+Available on Amazon and World of Books.

 Upbeat self-help classic which helps you understand that you have a choice in how you deal with feelings of fear.